Vinax89/studio/README.md

 ## Housekeeping service

-The housekeeping service removes outdated files from Cloud Storage to manage costs and data retention.
+The housekeeping service scans a Cloud Storage bucket for files older than `RETENTION_DAYS`, deletes them, and removes matching metadata from Firestore to manage costs and data retention.

 ### Running locally
 1. Install dependencies with `npm install`.